emhastings/emhastings.github.io/README.md

 * Mentoring on CV?
 (Simran, Vidushi, Jared?
 Maybe just start as professor)
 * Fix IJPHM paper link (download okay so not urgent)
 * Jared EIT poster?
 Maybe start new section.
 New student tab with prior mentees?
+* Try to add EIT reviews to Publons?